Cognitive Level-$k$ Meta-Learning for Safe and Pedestrian-Aware Autonomous Driving: System Model and Preliminary

-The adaptation mapping is determined in the following way.
-First, based on its observations $\mathcal{I}_{0:t}$, the agent forms a belief $b_t$ about the current environment mode, i.e., $b_t\in \Delta([M])$.
-Then, the agent conjectures that the environment would evolve according to $P_i$ with probability $b_t(i)$ for a short horizon $K$.
-In other words, the agent conjectures that it is interacting with the stationary MDP for $K$ steps with probability $b(i)$.
-Given the agent's belief $b$ and its policy $\theta$, the trajectory segment $\tau^{K}:=(s_t,a_t,\ldots,s_{t+K-1}, a_{t+K-1}, s_{t+K})$ follows the distribution:

-In order to maximize its forecast of the future performance in $K$ steps, the adapted policy $\theta_t=\Phi_t(\theta)$ should maximize the forecast future performance: $ \max_{\theta'\in \Theta}\E_{q(\tau_t^K;b,\theta')}\sum_{k=0}^{K-1} r(s_{t+k},a_{t+k})$.
+In order to maximize its forecast of the future performance in $L$ steps, the adapted policy $\theta_t=\Phi_t(\theta)$ should maximize the forecast future performance: $ \max_{\theta'\in \Theta}\mathbb{E}_{q(\tau_t^L;b,\theta')}\sum_{l=0}^{L-1} r(s_{t+l},a_{t+l})$.

-Unlike RL training, the agent has no access to the distribution $q(\cdot;b,\theta')$ in the online setting and hence, can not use policy gradient methods to solve for the maximizer.
-Following the approximation idea in trust region policy optimization (TRPO), the maximization of the future can be reformulated as
+Unlike the reinforcement learning training, the agent has no access to the distribution $q(\cdot;b,\theta')$ in the online setting and hence, can not use policy gradient methods to solve for the maximizer.
+Following the approximation idea in trust region policy optimization (TRPO)~\cite{schulman15trpo}, the maximization of the future can be reformulated as

 where $D_{KL}$ is the Kullback-Leibler divergence.
 In the KL divergence constraint, we slightly abuse the notation $q(\cdot)$ to denote the discounted state visiting frequency $s\sim q$.
-The intuition is that when $\theta'$ is close to the base policy $\theta$ in terms of KL divergence, the estimated objective in \eqref{eq:trpo} using sample trajectories under $\theta$ returns a good approximation to $\E_{q(\tau^K;b,\theta')}\sum_{k=0}^{K-1} r(s_{t+k},a_{t+k})$.
+The intuition is that when $\theta'$ is close to the base policy $\theta$ in terms of KL divergence, the estimated objective in \eqref{eq:trpo} using sample trajectories under $\theta$ returns a good approximation to $\mathbb{E}_{q(\tau^L;b,\theta')}\sum_{l=0}^{L-1} r(s_{t+l},a_{t+l})$.

-Solving \eqref{eq:trpo} for the real-time policy update during execution is challenging.
-The main issues are 1) even though the belief $b$ and the base policy $\theta$ are known, the transition dynamics $P_i$ are not revealed to the agent.
-Hence, samples under $q(\cdot;b,\theta)$ are not directly available; 2) TRPO generally practices ten conjugate gradient descent steps with step sizes determined by backtracking line search, which is time-consuming.
-In our implementation, conjugate gradients of the base policy at different time steps under all stationary weather conditions are computed when training the base policy.
-These gradients, labeled with the corresponding weather indices, are stored in a gradient buffer.
-We obtain the approximated solution to \eqref{eq:trpo} by adding the average of gradients weighted by the current belief to the base policy.

-\subsection{level-$k$ Thinking}
+\subsection{Level-$k$ Thinking}